 - The file does not contain JavaScript.

-Since it is not always easy to tell whether an existing PDF file actually meets the ISO’s PDF/A standard, it is preferable to perform a validation check which examines all relevant parts of your document.
+Since it is not always easy to tell whether an existing PDF file actually meets the ISO PDF/A standard, it is recommended to run a validation check that examines all relevant parts of your document.

-PDF/A validators can be used in order to confirm that a file is actually a PDF/A file.
-These are online tools that verify if all the elements of the standards have been met.
-PDF/A files created with our online converter are ISO-compliant and they pass Vera PDF validation.
-Vera PDF is an open-source, file-format validator covering all PDF/A parts and conformance levels.
+PDF/A validators can be used to confirm that a file is actually a PDF/A file.
+These are online tools that verify if all elements of the standard have been met.
+PDF/A files created with our online converter are ISO-compliant and pass Vera PDF validation.
+Vera PDF is an open-source file-format validator that covers all PDF/A parts and conformance levels.